sudar-coder321/CKD_prediction/README.md

   Changes Dynamically on each execution using a library called SHAP.initJS and a force_plot is used to demonstrate the working of the prediction system.

+  As the Amount of bgr , bu , sc , pcv and wbc count changes , the graph indicates the possibility of CKD using blue and red indicators on a probabilistic scale

   [Click here](https://user-images.githubusercontent.com/60535124/113891914-23449680-97e3-11eb-8d64-46cfdcb9ad59.png)

 ## References used as part of the project